liqd/adhocracy3/src/adhocracy_core/docs/deletion.rst

     >>> 'modification_date' in resp.json
     True

-Nested resources inherit the deleted/hidden flag from their ancestors.
+Nested resources inherit the hidden flag from their ancestors.
 Hence the child of the pool2 is now hidden too::

     >>> resp = anonymous.get("/pool2/child")